wescravens/iamdb/README.md

 In VirtualBox settings for the iamdb-dev box, forward the ports `4632`, `27017`, and `35729`.

 Docker images are managed with Fig. From the project root run `fig up`.
 This will build the `iamdb_web` and `iamdb_db` containers and start them.
 If you want them to run in the background as a daemon run `fig up -d` instead.
 You can view logs by running `fig logs`.
-To stop the containers run `fig stop`.
+To stop/start the containers run `fig stop`/`fig start`.

 To stop the machine, run `docker-machine stop iamdb-dev` and `docker-machine start iamdb-dev` to start back up.